babbarparth/cab-dispatch-system/README.md

 ## Deployment

 •⁠  ⁠Frontend: The frontend of this application is deployed on [Vercel](https://vercel.com/).
 You can access the web application [here](https://scaler-dispatch-system.vercel.app/).<br>
-•⁠  ⁠Backend: The backend is deployed on Render.
+•⁠  ⁠Backend: The backend is deployed on Render(it may take 1-2 minutes to boot the server).

 ## Tech Used: